 - DMADV: DMADV stands for Define, Measure, Analyze, Design, and Verify.
 DMADV is the improvement technique that is used to enhance and maintain the quality standards of a newly developed process and products.

 As mentioned above, there are no fixed eligibility criteria for six sigma yellow belt certification.
 Candidates who wish to make a career in quality management and want to gain foundational knowledge of the six sigma practices can go for the yellow belt certification.
 The aspirants of the Yellow Belt need to follow the LPAC rule for the Yellow Belt certification, which stands for Learn, Prepare, Apply and Certify.

 A Six Sigma Yellow Belt certified professional is entitled to perform the following duties:

 - A Yellow Belt has a foundational knowledge of Six Sigma concepts and practices.

 - The yellow belt professionals work under the guidelines of the Green Belts and the Black Belts within an organization.
 They do not lead projects on their own, as does a Green Belt or Black Belt.

 - Yellow Belt practices as either a core team member or a subject matter expert (SME) on DMAIC and DMADV project or process.
 They assist Green Belt or Black Belt professionals in developing process flow, helping with data analysis, facilitating a simulation, and process improvements.

 - Yellow Belts may often be responsible for driving smaller process improvement projects using Lean tools or best practice sharing in their processes.

-This has been a guide to Six Sigma Yellow Belt.
+This has been a guide to the Six Sigma Yellow Belt.
 Here we have discussed the basic concept, different belts and Sub methodologies in Six Sigma.
 You can also go through our other suggested articles to learn more –